Causal Dynamic Variational Autoencoder for Counterfactual Regression in Longitudinal Data: Related Work

-A key driver for developing representation learning approaches in causal inference has been to reduce covariate imbalance in high-dimensional domains.
-To overcome the covariate shift problem, such development seeks to obtain balance within the learned feature space.
-These methods use representation learning techniques to look for balanced and meaningful representations of the variables, allowing for causal inference.
-Since ensuring a trade-off between covariate balance and predictive performance is crucial, overly enforcing covariate balance in the learned representation can potentially discard valuable features and information, contributing to the distributional imbalance.
-On the other hand, \cite{zhang2020learning} and \cite{johansson2019support} highlighted that such regularization might lead to a loss of ignorability in the representation and suggested learning representations in which context information remains preserved but where treatment groups overlap.
-The combination of weighting methods, such as those proposed by \cite{li2018balancing, zubizarreta2015stable, hassanpour2019counterfactual,johansson2018learningweighted}, with representation-based causal inference, offers a promising approach to address the challenges faced by representation learning in the context of causal inference.
-These methods demonstrate how properly designed weights can alleviate the difficulties associated with representation learning techniques.
-Inspired by the balancing weights and leveraging representation learning for counterfactual regression, \cite{assaad2021counterfactual} introduced the Balancing Weights Counterfactual Regression (BWCFR) method.
-The key idea behind BWCFR is to seek balance within the reweighted representation of the covariates rather than directly balancing the covariates themselves. \cite{assaad2021counterfactual} argues that BWCFR provides bounds on the degree of imbalance as a function of the propensity model and offers theoretical guarantees for estimating the CATE using the overlapping weight. \cite{johansson2022generalization} built on the previous work on sampling weighting for counterfactual regression and representation learning \citep{shalit2017estimating, kallus2020deepmatch, johansson2016learning,assaad2021counterfactual, jung2020learningWERM}, and provide a comprehensive theory for weighted risk minimization for CATE for a learned representation from the data.
+\paragraph{Combining Weighting and Representation Learning} Representation learning in causal inference helps correct covariate imbalance in high-dimensional settings by balancing learned features and reducing covariate shift.
+When combined with weighting methods \citep{zubizarreta2015stable, li2018balancing, johansson2018learningweighted, hassanpour2019counterfactual}, these approaches become more effective—showing that carefully chosen weights can improve causal estimation.
+However, there is a trade-off between covariate balance and predictive performance: overly strict balancing can lead to the loss of valuable features, increasing bias in treatment effect estimates. \cite{zhang2020learning} and \cite{johansson2019support} noted that such regularization might lead to a loss of ignorability in the representation and suggested learning representations in which the context information remains preserved but where treatment groups overlap.
+To this end, \cite{assaad2021counterfactual} introduced the Balancing Weights Counterfactual Regression (BWCFR) method, which aims to achieve balance \emph{within the reweighted covariate} representations instead of directly balancing the covariates representations. \cite{assaad2021counterfactual} argues that BWCFR provides bounds on the degree of imbalance as a function of the propensity model and offers theoretical guarantees for estimating the CATE using the overlapping weight. \cite{johansson2022generalization} built on the previous work on sampling weighting for counterfactual regression and representation learning \citep{johansson2016learning, shalit2017estimating, kallus2020deepmatch, jung2020learningWERM, assaad2021counterfactual}, and provide a comprehensive theory for weighted risk minimization for CATE for a learned representation from the data.
+In this paper, we adapt the weighted empirical risk minimization (WERM) framework traditionally developed for static settings to the longitudinal context.
+Our approach emphasizes \emph{contemporaneous treatments effects} over sequences of interventions (see Remark \ref{remark:contemporaneous_effects}), allowing a natural adaptation of WERM to time-varying data.